Ideal for AP Physics 1, AP Chemistry, SAT Math, and introductory college STEM courses.

 Force opposing motion once object is moving

-Note: Static friction can vary from 0 to f_s_max, while kinetic friction is constant once motion begins.
+Notice: Static friction ranges from 0 to f_s_max to hold an object static.
+Kinetic friction is constant once motion begins.

 Understanding Friction: A Comprehensive Guide